Cognigy/Documentation/docs/en/docs/voicegateway/webapp/outbound-call-routing.md

 To set up a rule for outbound calls, follow these steps:

-1. Open The Cognigy Voice Gateway Self-Service Portal.
+1. Open the Cognigy Voice Gateway Self-Service Portal.
 2. In the left-side menu, select **Outbound Call Routing**.
 3. On the **Outbound Call Routing** page, click **Add outbound call routes**.
 4. On the **Add Outbound Call Routing** page, in the Name field, specify a unique name that complies with the requirements for your rule.